kawaiicvnt/dotfiles/README.md

 They are for my different machines/monitor configs.
 If you use multimonitor setups / detachable screen setups, modify the i3/toggletv.sh script.
 Don't ask me how, it's easy gl.

 AND REPLACE IN ALL CONFIG FILES MY USERNAME WITH YOURS.
-WHEREVER YOU SEE "v4ngbz" (´ω｀)
+WHEREVER YOU SEE "evie" (´ω｀)

 NEEDED DEPENDACIES FOR: